 Liability

-CIS will not be liable for any injury to students or any loss or damage to students’ personal belongings or any unforeseen damages, losses, injuries or circumstances that may result from the students remaining in CIS after school hours or as a result of the presence of students after dismissal or on non-school days outside of the permitted exceptions referred to above.
+CIS will not be liable for any injury to students or any loss or damage to students’ personal belongings or any unforeseen damages, losses, injuries or circumstances that may result from the students remaining in CIS after dismissal or as a result of the presence of students after dismissal or on non-school days outside of the permitted exceptions referred to above.

 6.11 BIKES, SCOOTERS, SKATEBOARDS AND SKATES